AmrGanz/MGR/README.md

 - Ability to use the mouse

 # To be added Features "TBA":
+- Read a MG that is generated from multiple images
 - More cluster reources to be added
 - Color coding
 - Dynamically set the initial size of the interface areas according to the initial terminal size